PlantUMLBrowser.java

 *

-* This separation keeps the Java code minimal and allows maximum flexibility for
+* This separation keeps the Java code minimal and allows maximum flexibility

 *